pulumi/terraform-provider-aws/website/docs/r/eks_node_group.html.markdown

 The following arguments are optional:

 * `ami_type` - (Optional) Type of Amazon Machine Image (AMI) associated with the EKS Node Group.
 See the [AWS documentation](https://docs.aws.amazon.com/eks/latest/APIReference/API_Nodegroup.html#AmazonEKS-Type-Nodegroup-amiType) for valid values.
-Terraform will only perform drift detection if a configuration value is provided.
+This provider will only perform drift detection if a configuration value is provided.
 * `capacity_type` - (Optional) Type of capacity associated with the EKS Node Group.
 Valid values: `ON_DEMAND`, `SPOT`.
-Terraform will only perform drift detection if a configuration value is provided.
+This provider will only perform drift detection if a configuration value is provided.
 * `disk_size` - (Optional) Disk size in GiB for worker nodes.
 Defaults to `50` for Windows, `20` all other node groups.
-Terraform will only perform drift detection if a configuration value is provided.
+The provider will only perform drift detection if a configuration value is provided.
 * `force_update_version` - (Optional) Force version update if existing pods are unable to be drained due to a pod disruption budget issue.
 * `instance_types` - (Optional) List of instance types associated with the EKS Node Group.
 Defaults to `["t3.medium"]`.
-Terraform will only perform drift detection if a configuration value is provided.
+The provider will only perform drift detection if a configuration value is provided.
 * `labels` - (Optional) Key-value map of Kubernetes labels.
 Only labels that are applied with the EKS API are managed by this argument.
 Other Kubernetes labels applied to the EKS Node Group will not be managed.
 * `launch_template` - (Optional) Configuration block with Launch Template settings.
 Detailed below.
 * `node_group_name` – (Optional) Name of the EKS Node Group.
-If omitted, Terraform will assign a random, unique name.
+If omitted, the provider will assign a random, unique name.
 Conflicts with `node_group_name_prefix`.
 * `node_group_name_prefix` – (Optional) Creates a unique name beginning with the specified prefix.
 Conflicts with `node_group_name`.
 * `release_version` – (Optional) AMI version of the EKS Node Group.
 Defaults to latest version for Kubernetes version.
 * `remote_access` - (Optional) Configuration block with remote access settings.
 Detailed below.
 * `tags` - (Optional) Key-value map of resource tags.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.
 * `taint` - (Optional) The Kubernetes taints to be applied to the nodes in the node group.
 Maximum of 50 taints per node group.
 Detailed below.
 * `version` – (Optional) Kubernetes version.
 Defaults to EKS Cluster Kubernetes version.
-Terraform will only perform drift detection if a configuration value is provided.
+The provider will only perform drift detection if a configuration value is provided.

 ### launch_template Configuration Block